History

 Current state

 The church in Cheriton is the most elaborate church on the Gower Peninsula, and also widely recognized as one of the most beautiful temples, which also avoided significant transformations in the nineteenth century.
-Unfortunately, the only non-transformed window is a biforium topped with trefoils in the eastern wall of the chancel, the other windows were renovated in the 19th century.
+Unfortunately, the only non-transformed window is a biforium topped with trefoils in the eastern wall of the chancel and slits on the upper floor of the tower.
+The other windows were renovated in the 19th century.
 The porch was also modernized, and an early modern sacristy was added to the north.
+The most valuable architectural detail remains the southern entrance portal to the nave.
+Also worth noting are the arcades under the tower and the slit openings in the austere tower.

 bibliography: